-After returning home, I was anticipating the opportunity to show the crucifix to our parish priest.
-The following Sunday, and after having the Crucifix on the altar, I showed our priest the crucifix and explained how I acquired it.
-As I spoke his face lit up.
+After returning home I was anticipating the opportunity to show the crucifix to our parish priest.
+The following Sunday I showed our priest the crucifix and explained how I acquired it.
+As I spoke, his face lit up.
 He said he had not seen one in a long time and that it is a Pardon Crucifix.
-At home, I looked up what I could find online about the Pardon Crucifix (I will copy what I found below this blog).
+At home, I looked up what I could find online about the Pardon Crucifix (I will copy what I found below).

 And this worn Pardon Crucifix; with the beautiful inscriptions, most particularly; “Father forgive them”, is a daily and multiple times per day, reminder of the great Love that the Father has loved us, that He would send His only Son to save us from our sins.

-And this Easter, I will be Catholic.
-And the last gift my earthly father has given me is the most timely and meaningful, and for me, it is also from my Heavenly Father, who has led me so mercifully with His Holy Spirit on this journey and continues to give me sweet, blessed signs along the way to let me know where I should follow.
+The last gift my earthly father has given me is the most timely and meaningful, and for me it is also from my Heavenly Father who has led me so mercifully with His Holy Spirit on this journey and continues to give me sweet, blessed signs along the way to let me know where I should follow.

 The Pardon Crucifix